Hibiscus rosa-sinensis L.

 Bloom Time: In summer and autumn

-Hibiscus rosa-sinensis is a bushy, evergreen shrub or small tree, up to 16 feet (5 m) tall and up to 10 feet (3 m) wide.
+Hibiscus rosa-sinensis is a bushy, evergreen shrub or small tree up to 16 feet (5 m) tall and up to 10 feet (3 m) wide.
 The dark green, toothed leaves are up to 6 inches (15 cm) long, arranged alternately on the branches and ovate in shape.
-The brilliant red, 5-petaled flowers are 4 inches (10 cm) in diameter.
-The fruit is a dry, five parted capsule that contains up to three seeds.
+The brilliant red, 5-petaled flowers are up to 4 inches (10 cm) in diameter.
+The fruit is a dry, 5-parted capsule that contains up to 3 seeds.

 How to Grow and Care